NativeScript/sample-iOS-HealthKit/README.md

 To run this example you must enable HealthKit in you xCode project:

-1. Add iOS platform to the application
+1. Add iOS platform to the application running the command: *tns platform add ios*
+2. Copy the NativeScript project files to the Xcode project that was created for the iOS platform running the command: *tns prepare ios* (needed only if you want to run the app from Xcode (step 5))
-2. Open the .xcodeproject (--MyNativeScriptProjectFolder--/platforms/iOS) in xCode.
+3. Open the Xcode project file *.xcodeproject* (--MyNativeScriptProjectFolder--/platforms/iOS) in Xcode.
-3. Follow the steps from [Adding Capabilities article](https://developer.apple.com/library/ios/documentation/IDEs/Conceptual/AppDistributionGuide/AddingCapabilities/AddingCapabilities.html) to add HealthKit.
+4. Follow the steps from [Adding Capabilities article](https://developer.apple.com/library/ios/documentation/IDEs/Conceptual/AppDistributionGuide/AddingCapabilities/AddingCapabilities.html) to add HealthKit.
+5. Run the project from Xcode or run the following command: *tns run ios --emulator* to check how the project works.

 If you have any questions about the sample please open an issue in our [issues repo](http://github.com/nativescript/nativescript/issues) or post directly in [NativeScript forums](https://groups.google.com/forum/#!forum/nativescript).